azabelmena/ccom4086/machine-level-representation-of-programs./more-on-assembly..md

    0x0000000000001152 <+25>:    ret
 ```

-Operations in assembly can be _unaray_, taking one argument, such as the above
+Operations in assembly can be _unary_, taking one argument, such as the above
 instruction `push %rbp`, or they could be _binary_ taking two arguments, such as
+`mov %rsp, %rbp`; the can also take no arguments, such as a `ret` instruction,
-`mov %rsp, %rbp`.
-Operations in assembly are usually intuitive mnemonics, for
+which signifies a return.
+Operations in assembly are usually intuitive mnemonics,
-example `mov` moves the data from one register into the other \(overwriting the
+for example `mov` moves the data from one register into the other \(overwriting the
 previous data in the process\), and `push` pushes the value of a register onto a
 stack.
 Operations beginning with a `j` usually denote a _jump_ from one
 instruction to another; for example `jle` stands for "jump if less than or